 What happens to my benefits if I cease to be a councillor participating in the LGPS?

-In these circumstances you may choose, from a number of options, what happens to the benefits you have accrued in the LGPS.
-The options available to you are described in the table below.
+If you cease to be a councillor participating in the LGPS then your options concerning what happens to the benefits you have built up in the LGPS are set out in the table overleaf.